JCWasmx86/MesonLSP_vala/README.md

 4. Highlevel language
 5. Interop with C

-Some would consider rust a good candidate, but 4. is a dealbreaker for me, as fast compile times are needed for my style of development and the final binaries are massive.
+Some would consider Rust a good candidate, but 4. is a dealbreaker for me, as fast compile times are needed for my style of development and the final binaries are quite huge.
+Furthermore I don't like writing code in Rust.

 C is maybe a bit too low-level for this task.